I may receive commissions from purchases made through links in this article. Full Disclosure

 For one reason or another, eczema can be related to issues with the immune system.
 Most times this has to do with the gut but other times it can be because of a lack in certain nutrients.

 Probiotics can be helpful to anyone but particularly those with low immune systems or food sensitivities.
-If you don’t want to go all out and buy probiotics then I suggest eating plain yogurt with live and active cultures.

 Add foods that contain Omega-3 to your diet such as: fish (try to avoid the big fish who have more mercury in them), avocados, chia seeds, etc. Omega-3 helps with inflammation, which can help relieve eczema.